 One of our major sources of carbon emissions are various machines such as compressors and pumpjacks that consume fuel.
-In addition, methane gas may be released during the normal operation of some hardware such as condensate tanks, pneumatic devices and safety relief valves.
+In addition, nominal amounts of methane gas may be released during the normal operation of some hardware such as condensate tanks, pneumatic devices and safety relief valves.

 To reduce carbon emissions, we have installed some solar panels to reduce the use of thermal electricity generators at our well sites.
 Recovery of methane emission and reduction of flaring during well tests are undertaken to avoid unnecessary carbon emissions.
+For the year ended December 31, 2020, the Company did not complete any flaring activities.